Finally the chemo is over…

 Mary put stent on healing wall.
 This stent lived in Kathy’s body for approximately 3 months.
 The tube went from ureter to the bladder – it caused constant irritation.
 She was very happy when it was finally removed.
 She debated with friends/family about whether to put this piece of medical waste on the healing wall.
 (Some friends/family thought it was GROSS.)
 But Kathy really wanted to include the stent because it was huge part of her healing process.
 So Mary spent several days thinking about how to display the stent in an “appropriate” manner.
 She coiled the stent using fishing line and glued a googlie eye to the top.
 As you walk in the front door, the stent is looking at you!

-Grateful for Racine Stars – both glitter and fluorescent – put on by Racine (WPU Kinesiology colleague)- Racine was instrumental in Kathy’s healing process.
+Stars – both glitter and fluorescent – put on by Racine (WPU Kinesiology colleague)- Racine was instrumental in Kathy’s healing process.
 Racine traveled to my friends house on five Mondays to administer the nasty Neulasta shot.
 The Neulasta shot increased production of Kathy’s white blood cells – she received the shot two days after discharge from the hospital following each chemo treatment.
 On Monday’s Kathy tried to hide from her because the shot had nasty side effects, but Racine always found her in the house!
 She also provided a lot of emotional support and kept Kathy updated about the functioning of the Kinesiology Dept. The stars symbolize Kathy’s new life.

 More glitter stars – Racine